HCDigitalScholarship/ds-cookbook/search_tools/README.md

     <script src="{% static 'gtr_site/jquery-ui.js' %}"></script>

 ```
+Loading jQuery multiple times can mess things up, so this might be a sticking point.

 Now we are setup to write our search bar adding script!

 The first thing we do is reset our searchbar counter to 1 on page loads.
-IMO, when a user reloads the page, they should refresh their search bars.
+In my opinion, when a user reloads the page, the search bars should reset.
 If you want different functionality, this is something you would have to change.
 ```
 <script>
       // reset counter to 1